Ames-hub/pyhoster/README.md

 - Update messed up your app?
 No problem! with PyHost you can revert any changes with our full snapshot system!
 - Run multiple websites at once
 - User friendly design
+# Roadmap/Planned features
+- a lock-out system 'Warden' to allow you to lock out users from a specific pages. (you may see parts of this around the code as its being built)

 # Compatibility
 This works on every OS as far as I know.<br>